SiliconLabs/thunderboard-android/README.md

 ## Bluetooth

-Bluetooth Low Energy (BLE) is used to communicated with the Thunderboard React device.
+Bluetooth Low Energy (BLE) is used to communicated with the ThunderBoard-React device.
-Android devices that supports BLE are required to run the Thunderboard software.
+Android devices that supports BLE are required to run the ThunderBoard software.

 ## Beacons

-When powered on, Thunderboard React devices broadcast an iBeacon-compatible service.
+When powered on, ThunderBoard-React devices broadcast an iBeacon-compatible service.

-This makes it possible for the Android device to be notified of a nearby Thunderboard React automatically and using the notification to connect to the board bypassing the discovery process.
+This makes it possible for the Android device to be notified of a nearby ThunderBoard-React automatically and using the notification to connect to the board bypassing the discovery process.

 There are a few things about the Android implementation to keep in mind: